 LDDs are knowledgeable about other Federal and State programs that help fund economic and community development projects.
 They are also aware of local concerns, as most engage in regional economic development planning to varying degrees.
-All are certified by the NBRC as being proficient in administering Commission funds for grantees.
+All are recognized by the NBRC as being proficient in administering Commission funds for grantees.

-LDDs are compensated for their administrative work, through a reimbursement process, based on the formula of 2% of the NBRC award.
+LDDs are compensated for their grant administration services through a reimbursement process with the grantee.
+Starting in 2025, the grant administration fee for all NBRC awards of \$400,000 or less is \$8,000.
+The grant administration fee for all NBRC awards above \$400,000 is based on the formula of 2% of the NBRC requested amount.
 LDD grant administration costs are an eligible NBRC cost for an amount not to exceed the formula.
 LDD grant administration costs must be reflected as a line item within the budget (SF424cbw) submitted for the project.